mycozycloud/cozy-emails-old/README.md

 Yes, we paid much attention to make the interface easy to use, nice and lean.

-Future versions will allow a purchase of your own domain and remote backup in the background.

 # Well, great!
 So how it works ?